Israeli-Palestinian relations; Jewish politics; emotions & international relations; pedagogy; op-ed writing and public engagement

 |Phone:||613-520-2600 x 3010|

 Dr. Mira Sucharov is Associate Professor of Political Science.
 She holds a PhD in Government from Georgetown University, an MA in Political Science from the University of Toronto, and a BA in Middle East Studies from McGill University.
-She specializes in psychological and identity approaches to international relations, Israeli-Palestinian relations and Diaspora Jewish politics.
-She is the author of The International Self: Psychoanalysis and the Search for Israeli-Palestinian Peace (SUNY Press, 2005), and articles on Israeli-Palestinian relations and Diaspora Jewish relations, emotions and international relations, autoethnography, pedagogy, and reflections on the craft of being a scholar-blogger.
-Dr. Sucharov is a three-time teaching award winner, having received the 2004 Carleton University Teaching Achievement Award, the 2011 Provost Fellowship in Teaching, and the 2015 Faculty of Public Affairs Award for Excellence in Teaching.
+She is the author of The International Self: Psychoanalysis and the Search for Israeli-Palestinian Peace (SUNY Press, 2005), and articles on Israeli-Palestinian relations and Diaspora Jewish politics, emotions and international relations, auto-ethnography, pedagogy, and reflections on the craft of being a scholar-blogger.
+Dr. Sucharov is a four-time teaching award winner, having received a 2004 Carleton University Teaching Achievement Award, the 2011 Provost Fellowship in Teaching, a 2015 Faculty of Public Affairs Award for Excellence in Teaching, and a 2017 OCUFA award for teaching excellence — the highest university teaching award in Ontario.
 At Carleton, she has developed courses on Israeli-Palestinian relations, graphic novels and political identity, and op-ed writing.
-She is also an award-winning columnist, whose pieces appear frequently in Haaretz, The Forward and the Canadian Jewish News.
-Her other pieces have also appeared in The Globe and Mail, Daily Beast, Huffington Post, NOW, +972 Magazine and The Walrus.
-Her current projects include a co-edited volume — Emotions and International Relations (with Eric Van Rythoven and Brent Sasley —Routledge, forthcoming) and a graphic memoir on Jewish summer camp and the politics of Israel-Palestine.
+She is also an award-winning columnist.
+Her many op-ed pieces have appeared in Haaretz, The Jewish Daily Forward, The Globe and Mail, The Toronto Star, The Ottawa Citizen, The Daily Beast, Huffington Post,+972 Magazine and The Walrus.
+Her current projects include a co-edited volume called Emotions and Methodology in International Relations (with Eric Van Rythoven and Brent Sasley — Routledge Press, under contract) and A Guide to Op-Ed Writing and Social Media Engagement for Students and Scholars (University of Toronto Press, under contract).
 She is currently the Jewish Politics Division co-chair for the Association for Jewish Studies.
-Follow her on Twitter @sucharov

 “Feeling My Way Along the Seam Line of Jerusalem,” Journal of Narrative Politics 3, 2 (Spring 2017).